ministryofjustice/itpolicycontent/content/confluence/enterprise/incident-management-plan-and-process-guide.md

 </tr>
 <tr>
 <td>Incident Categorisation </td>
-<td>The IT Security – IT Incident Management Policy [Ref, 2] and this guide (see section 6.3) provides a generic incident categorisation schema.
+<td>The IT Security – IT Incident Management Policy [Ref, 2] and this guide (see <a href='#categorisation-of-incidents'>here</a>) provides a generic incident categorisation schema.
 This generic scheme should be used to develop final schema contained within the ITSIM plan.
 The aim at this phase of developing the ITSIM plan is to:
 <ul>
 <li>Explore the different types of incidents which could or have occurred.
 For example a good starting point is a review of relevant system RMADS to identify possible incident types.</li>
-<li>Compare the incident types identified with the information assets and services which could be impacted and broadly align each type to impact category (high impact, medium impact or low impact, see section 6.3 for further details on the response level for each category).</li>
+<li>Compare the incident types identified with the information assets and services which could be impacted and broadly align each type to impact category (high impact, medium impact or low impact, see <a href='#categorisation-of-incidents'>here</a> for further details on the response level for each category).</li>
 </ul></td>
 </tr>
 <tr>